SAFETY FIRST: Please wear a mask while on campus and keep 6 feet of physical distance.

--- William J. Holston - founder and head teacher, Pensacola Private School of Liberal Arts.
+-- William J. Holston - Founder, Pensacola Private School of Liberal Arts.

 School House 4 Reimagining Education is a 501 c(3) non-profit providing programs for deeper life-long learning with diverse, intergenerational community building.
 We are committed to furthering research and education on sustainable solutions for those facing social inequities, environmental injustices and climate change in the deep south along the Gulf coast.

 Our mission is to inspire and build inclusive learning communities through arts, entertainment, and educational programming.

 Our programs explore social justice and environmental issues through art exhibits, field trips, community events and workshops.

 Our 2020 programming features our Artist-in-Residence, Sean Linezo in a series of online workshops, film screenings and panel discussions in collaboration with Pensacola Museum of Art, Seminole Tribe of Florida and 309 Punk Museum Project.

 School House 4 Reimagining Education, SH4RE is a partner in education with the Pensacola Private School of Liberal Arts.